Finding the Best LLM for Content Writing: Tested and Ranked

 Tone and Language

 Llama-generated articles read a lot like the ones from GPT-4o.
-We don’t find the same tell-tale phrases, but the wordiness and vagueness is comparable.
-That said, the tone can be called practical and approachable, immediately focusing on actionable tips instead of rambling.
+The wordiness and vagueness is comparable, but the tone is practical and approachable.

 Keyword usage

 Meta is the winner in the keyword usage test.
-The prompt only asked to use the keyword and did not specify how.
-Llama used it more than once, including in the introduction.
-On top of it, it very naturally used similar phrases and other fitting keywords.
+Llama used the keyword more than once, including in the introduction, and naturally included similar phrases and other fitting keywords.

 Readability

 On a Flesch-Kincaid scale, this output ranks as 10th-12th grade (fairly difficult), scoring 53.4, just slightly better than GPT-4o (51.2).
 With such a short output, even the keyword “sustainability” itself probably has a noticeable effect on the readability.
-That being said, there’s certainly room for improvement.
+Still, there’s room for improvement.

 xAI Grok